 Almost no motorcycle release in 2019 made me as excited, or gave me as much anticipation to ride, as the Honda CBR650R.
-From the moment I sat on it I knew I wanted it, and it only took a brief test ride to confirm that this was everything I had read it would be.
+From the moment I sat on it I knew I wanted it, and it only took a brief test ride (in Europe) to confirm that this was everything I had read it would be.

 Background: What made the CBR600F line special — performance and comfort